RedHatInsights/ccx-notification-service/README.md

 Provided a valid configuration, you can start the service with `./ccx-notification-service --instant-reports`

+It is also possible to generate and send weekly reports with `./ccx-notification-service --weekly-reports`

 ### All command line options

 List of all available command line options: